Updated Aug. 7

 If possible, the CDC recommends having another member of your household care for your animals if you are sick with COVID-19.

-Since animals can spread other diseases to people, it’s always a good idea to wash your hands after being around animals.
+Since animals can spread other diseases to people, it’s always a good idea to wash your hands before and after being around animals.

 More Resources for Information About COVID-19 and Animals: